Waimea Middle School

 Aloha from Waimea Middle School - Kamuela, Moku o Keawe - Hawai'i Island!

-We are excited to be back for full in-person instruction with comprehensive Covid safety protocols in place.
+We are excited to be returning once again for full in-person instruction on Tues., Jan.
+4, 2022, with comprehensive Covid safety protocols in place.
 This includes DOE's strict student-family-teacher-staff-visitor and facilities Covid mitigation requirements.
+Please see letter below and video message from our Principal!
+Questions?
 Please call (887-6090 Ext.
-222) or email email@example.com before coming to campus.
-We do welcome an opportunity to talk with you about face-to-face learning including academic programs and supports for students.
+222) or email email@example.com.
+Please also contact us before coming to campus.
+We welcome an opportunity to talk with you about face-to-face learning including academic programs and supports for students.
 A campus tour can be scheduled too to see first-hand what makes us both safe and "A Place of Infinite Possibilities" for your child.

 For more specifics about our "Face-To-Face Learning - Safely!" plan and protocols, including COVID safety mitigation, please see links below and scroll down this page to the Principal Update and Recent Announcements.
 MAHALO!